0iras0r/ils-companion-android/README.md

 hidden, but no thorough testing has been done.
 The [Tagliatella](https://github.com/lvps/tagliatella) script was made exactly to provide an xml file compatible with this app.

-The date and times used by FOSEDM in their 2016 schedule are in HH:MM:SS format, while Frab emits them as ISO 8601: the app should support both, but we mostly tested with HH:MM:SS.
+The times used by FOSEDM in their 2016 schedule are in HH:MM format, while Frab emits them as ISO 8601 in its default configuration: the app should support both, but we mostly tested with HH:MM.
-The Date class provided by Java doesn't really support time zones, which may cause some problems when a user downloads the schedules then moves to another time zone (events may move backward\forward in time); keep in mind this hasn't been tested at all so we don't know for sure.
+The Date class provided by Java doesn't really support time zones, which may cause some problems when a user downloads the schedule then moves to another time zone (events may move backward\forward in time); keep in mind this hasn't been tested at all so we don't know for sure.
 Any pull request for better date and time handling is very welcome.